joeyhodge/Gaming-History/3d-reengine/2021_03_31_introduction_to_macro_plugin_in.md

   * The design pattern is MVVM (Model-ViewModel-View)
   * Macro edits the Model via a dedicated ViewModel
 * For more information on RE ENGINE's MVVM
-  * see: [CEDEC 2015] Modern game production environment:Explanation of specific methods of communication between editors, their backends, and development staff
+  * see: [CEDEC 2015] Modern game production environment: Explanation of specific methods of communication between editors, their backends, and development staff
   * https://cedil.cesa.or.jp/cedil_sessions/view/1303